 Many times, I demand a bank reconciliation.
 I find that my client’s payments are not properly recorded.
 As a result, lenders give the matter a thorough review and correct their records.

 As with anything, mistakes occur.
-However, I reconcile lender discrepancies immediately for my clients.
+I reconcile lender discrepancies immediately for my clients.
 You must deal with issues expeditiously.

 It is important for a Chapter 13 bankruptcy attorney to work closely with clients and defend their rights.
-I am here to help you and protect your rights in a Chapter 13 Bankruptcy.
+I am here to help you and protect Debtor rights in a Chapter 13 Bankruptcy.
 Call me with any of your bankruptcies needs: Chapter 7, Chapter 11 or Chapter 13.